-Nature’s Formula’s site claims they test their products for quality and purity at an independent third-party facility.
-Since they don’t publish any of these tests, or even report on them, we find that to be unlikely.
-If you spent all of the money for independent testing, why wouldn’t you share those test results with consumers?
+Nature’s Formulas claims they test their products for quality and purity at an independent third-party facility.
+Since they don’t publish any of these tests, or even report on them, we would consider that unlikely.
+If a brand spends money for independent product testing, and the results are positive, why wouldn’t the brand want to share those test results with consumers?

 In light of all of the other information about this brand highlighted previously in this article, we believe it's logical for consumers to distrust these testing claims.

 Curcumin180 is an anti-inflammatory supplement with a core active ingredient of turmeric root extract at a dosage of 335 milligrams (mg).
 As we described in our recent review of another anti-inflammatory supplement called Heal n Soothe, the minimum effective therapeutic dose of turmeric extract for inflammation based on medical research appears to be around 1,000 mg, which is over 3x the amount in Nature's Formulas.